Guanajuato: Cuisine

 Many of the dishes that are traditionally eaten in Guanajuato are regional variations of dishes known in other parts such as carnitas, tamales, birria and pozole.
-A version of the enchilada is called the enchilada minero (miners’ enchilada), which is a tortilla fried in lard and then filled with chicken and covered with a sauce made with guajillo chili peppers, a ranchero cheese and chopped potatoes and carrots.
+A version of the enchilada is called the enchilada minera (miners’ enchilada), which is a tortilla fried in lard and then filled with chicken and covered with a sauce made with guajillo chili peppers, a ranchero cheese and chopped potatoes and carrots.
 Recently, there has been a movement to update many of these dishes, keeping to traditional ingredients, called "Guanajuato fusion".
 This is most popular in upscale restaurants in San Miguel de Allende and Guanajuato and can include dishes such as tuna with chili peppers and duck with mesquite honey.

 The state is better known as the producer of a number of food products such as cajeta, bread, candy, and ice cream.
 The best-known food product is cajeta, a soft, spreadable sweet product made with goat's milk, sugar, and flavorings.
 The best known place for this is Celaya.
 The cajeta can be flavored with vanilla, coconut, strawberry, and others; it is eaten with a spoon from the container, spread on bread, or made into candies.
 Another typical sweet in the state is called charamuscas.
 It is made with piloncillo, which is melted to form shapes.
 In the city of Guanajuato, one can find charamuscas in the shape of mummies.
 Alfeñique refers to glass sugar based candies used to form figures and is most popular for Day of the Dead.
 Chilacayote is a candy made from a type of melon of the same name, which is prepared by soaking pieces of the fruit in sugar solution.
 Handmade ice cream is a specialty of Dolores Hidalgo, made with all natural ingredients, often using recipes passed down for generations.
 While ice cream and ices are made in other parts of the state, these stand out because of the many unusual flavors offered such as beer, pulque, chile relleno, even shrimp and mole.
 The Franciscans taught the indigenous how to work with wheat and bake bread.
 Because there had already been a tradition of kneading clay for pottery, the kneading and baking of wheat bread became established quickly, adapting the original recipes to local tastes.
 The best known breads are those from Acámbaro, especially the type called "pan grande".
 Other well-known types are pan ranchero, tallado, pan huevo and pan leche.
 The first indigenous master baker in Guanajuato was Abraham de Silva Cuín, who, in 1526, began to make breads in unique forms and flavors.